-Benedict the Solitary and His Option « Catholic Insight
+Benedict and His Option « Catholic Insight

-A blessed feast of Saint Benedict (+543) was the monk who did more than most to save what we know as ‘civilization’.
+A blessed feast of Saint Benedict (+543), as we commemorate the monk credited with saving what we know as ‘civilization’.
 As a student in the decadence of sixth century fin de siècle Rome, Benedict found he could no longer live amongst the enervating and debilitating milieu of his fellow scholars, their carousing and worldliness – all of which sounds sort of au courant.
 He needed a path that was more perfect, more detached, more intentionally focused on his ultimate end and purpose.
 Benedict’s quest led him to his solitary cave overlooking Lake Subiaco, which is still the heart of a monastery which has existed since the Middle Ages.
+He did not stay alone for long, for others came to join him.
 After some years, he went public, so to speak, founding the famed monastery at Monte Cassino, high on a plateau overlooking the rolling plains of Italia.
-His life was written a half-century after his death, by a fellow saint and Benedictine, who became Pope, Gregory the Great.
+His life was written a half-century after his death, by a fellow saint and Benedictine, who became Pope Gregory the Great.
 The ‘Rule for Monks’ which Benedict wrote seems almost divinely inspired, having stood the test of time for a millennium-and-a-half as the basis and inspiration for any number of religious orders, with its balanced blend of the human and divine, of prayer and work – ora et labora – a whole life lived in praise of God our Creator and Redeemer.

-Benedict’s monks more or less not only saved, but also built, civilization, forming the foundation for what we know of as ‘Europe’ – and, however on interprets Belloc’s claim that ‘Europe is the Faith, and the Faith is Europe’, we are all to some extent formed and shaped by the Christian culture of that continent.
-Without that past and that history, which we are fast erasing and ‘canceling’, we regress to a barbarism that, as Pope John Paul declared in his 1995 encyclical defending the culture of life, we thought we had left behind forever.
+Benedict’s industrious monks not only saved, but also built, civilization, forming the foundation for what we know of as ‘Europe’.
+As well, in whatever way one interprets Belloc’s claim that ‘Europe is the Faith, and the Faith is Europe’, we are all to some extent formed and shaped by the Christian culture of that continent.
+Without that noble history, which we are fast erasing and ‘canceling’, we regress to a barbarism that, as Pope John Paul declared in his 1995 encyclical defending the culture of life, we thought we had left behind forever.
 On October 24, 1964, in the midst of the Second Vatican Council, Pope Saint Paul VI declared Benedict one of the patrons of Europe, and truly a saint for our times – troubled as they are, with many similarities to what Benedict faced as a young man in decadent Rome.

 As we are all sort of Europeans, are we also all Benedictines, in some sense?